Klortho/mocha-xml-validator/README.md

 ## To-do

-* Add self-tests for the various command-line options.
+* Add unit tests for the various command-line options.
 * Allow users to integrate this into an existing mocha test suite
 * Some better grouping mechanism (already needed this for w3c-schema-dtd):
     * Catalog could be specified inside the tests.json file: one catalog /